diejel/Ansible-Course-Notes/README.md

 ## Install Multiple Package with Playbook  ##
-A biefly playbook [install-multi-pkgs.yml] for you understand how to install package in your inventory hosts.
+A briefly playbook [install-multi-pkgs.yml] for you understand how to install package in your inventory hosts.

 ```
 ---